Seizures in Dogs, Convulsions and Epilepsy

 A neurological disorder that causes dogs to have sudden, uncontrolled and recurring seizures.

-Which breeds are most Affected?
+Which breeds are most affected by seizures

 In some breeds, epilepsy is more common.
 These include Labrador and Golden Retrievers, Beagles, Vizsla and Shetland Sheepdogs.